-Net revenue increased \$12.7 million, or 10%, for the three months ended September 30, 2020 compared to the three months ended September 30, 2019.
-Revenue from our other client vertical increased by \$17.1 million, or 105%, primarily as a result of the acquisition of Modernize completed in the first quarter of fiscal year 2021, offset by a decline in revenue due to the divestiture of our B2B client vertical completed in the third quarter of fiscal year 2020.
-Revenue from our financial services client vertical increased by \$1.3 million, or 1%, primarily due to our enhanced product set that enabled access to more media and an increase in client budgets, offset by a decline in revenue in the credit-driven business due to weakening economic and employment conditions caused by COVID-19, and a decline in revenue as a result of the divestiture of our mortgage business completed in the fourth quarter of fiscal year 2020.
-Revenue from our education client vertical decreased by \$5.8 million, or 33%, primarily due to the divestiture of the client vertical completed in the first quarter of fiscal year 2021.
+Net revenue increased \$16.9 million, or 14%, for the three months ended December 31, 2020 compared to the three months ended December 31, 2019.
+Revenue from our home services client vertical increased by \$18.2 million, or 165%, primarily as a result of the acquisition of Modernize completed in the first quarter of fiscal year 2021.
+Revenue from our financial services client vertical increased by \$16.0 million, or 18%, primarily due to our enhanced product set that enabled access to more media and an increase in client budgets, offset by a decline in revenue in the credit-driven businesses due to weakening economic and employment conditions caused by COVID-19.
+Other revenue, which primarily includes performance marketing agency and technology services, contributed \$1.6 million of revenue for the three months ended December 31, 2020.
+The business divestitures completed in fiscal year 2020 and in the first quarter of fiscal year 2021 decreased revenue by \$18.9 million for the three months ended December 31, 2020.